josephJaoNasser/multi-output-image-compressor-js/README.md

 # multi-output-image-compressor-js
 Compress an image/s multiple times.
-This compressor returns multiple images resized to small, medium, and large.
-Compressing a single image also returns a "tiny" variant, along with the small, medium and large images.
+This compressor returns multiple images resized to tiny, small, medium, large, and "larger".

 The codes below also show an example on how to upload to mongodb using gridfs stream